Fellowships of the Higher Education Academy

 To express an interest in applying, please email firstname.lastname@example.org.

 - 28.07.2023 11.00-12.00 ARCHE Applicant Training

 Aberystwyth Recognition of Continuing Professional Development in Teaching and Supporting Learning in Higher Education (ARCHE)

-Postgraduate Certificate in Teaching in Higher Education (PGCTHE)
+Postgraduate Certificate in Teaching in HE (PGCTHE)

 Teaching for Postgraduates at Aberystwyth University (TPAU)

 In 2016, Advance HE accredited the TPAU scheme.
 This one-year programme is designed for postgraduate students who teach, academic staff who currently have a small teaching role, and support staff who directly support student learning.
 Participants who complete TPAU successfully are awarded AFHEA status.
 Upon attaining AFHEA status, participants can apply to join the PGCTHE, moving directly into the second module.

 For more information, please see the TPAU webpage.

 UKPSF essential guidance